yrzgithub/Repair-Brain-PC-3.0/README.md

     * The major problem in overcoming addictions or compulsions (physical or psychological) is forgetting our goal ie..To become independent.
     * Forgetting denies us from breaking the addiction cycle and it continues.
+    * We didn't know whether we are progressing or not.
+    * We fail to replace our addictive habits.

 ## How does this app help?